Financial Aid & Scholarships

 • Find interest rate and origination fees for all federal loans online

-• There are yearly, aggregate, and timeframe maximums for federal loans.
+• There are yearly, and aggregate maximums for federal loans.

 • The Perkins Loan program has not been extended beyond the 2017-2018 aid year.
 Repayment and deferment options are handled by the OSU Business Affairs Student Loan Office.
 Please see our Perkins disclosure page if you have an existing Perkins loan.